Reading Specialist Certification

 Program of Study

-The Masters Degree in Reading program is a nationally recognized program of study, approved by the International Reading Association (July 2012) and the National Council for Accreditation of Teacher Education (April 2013).
-This program of study adheres to the International Reading Association Code of Ethics
+The Masters degree level of the Reading Specialists program is nationally recognized by the International Reading Association (July 2012) and the National Council for Accreditation of Teacher Education (April 2013).
+This program of study is designed for cerificated teachers and adheres to the International Reading Association Code of Ethics

 - The Reading Specialist certificate may be obtained in the Master of Education in Reading and Reading Specialist programs only as an added certificate to a valid Pennsylvania Instructional I or II teaching certificate.
 The teaching certificate needs to be in an area which includes coursework in reading. (e.g., secondary education, elementary education, special education, early childhood).

 - Effective January 1, 2011: The Pennsylvania Department of Education (PDE) has enacted legislation which is reflected in Chapter 49-2 requirements regarding certification programs.
 Chapter 49-2 requirements for the Accommodations and Adaptations of English Language Learners (ELL) stipulate at least 9 credits (270 hours) of coursework in Special Education and at least 3 credits (90 hours) of coursework in English as a Second Language.
 All certification candidates who enroll in a certification program after January 1, 2011 will need to meet the PDE requirements unless they have met these requirements in a previous certificate.
 Please know that the Foundation and Application Level coursework in the Graduate Reading program already has embedded 6 credits (180 hours) in Special Education.